MicrosoftDocs/power-automate-docs/articles/generative-actions-overview.md

 ## Author generative actions

 You can author generative actions in the cloud flows designer in Power Automate.
 When you give the system an intent, the AI generates suggested inputs, outputs, and actions to use in the action.
-You can choose to accept the AI suggestions, or reject them and add your own inputs, and outputs.
+You can choose to accept the AI suggestions, or reject them and add your own inputs and outputs.

-In addition to inputs, and outputs, the system also provides connectors and actions that it can use to achieve its intended automation goal.
+In addition to inputs and outputs, the system also provides connectors and actions that it can use to achieve its intended automation goal.
 You can choose to accept, reject, or add your own.

  Once you create the action, you can preview how it behaves by providing sample inputs and verifying  what the action does.
 In the preview phase, the action pauses before taking any action.
 You can run this multiple times.

 ## Monitor a generative action

 You can monitor your generative actions runs from the cloud flows run history.
-From the **My Flows** page, you can select any generative action under the "generative actions" tab to get to its manage page.
+From the **My Flows** page, you can select any generative action under the **Generative actions** tab to get to its manage page.
 This page is where you can monitor the run history for the related generative action.
 To examine the process behind why a generative action called a specific action, you can dive into any run history instance.

 ## Edit or customize a generative action